smrutik25/styx/query-engine/README.md

 ### Thesis Project

 This code is the implementation of the Master's thesis titled: [Global State Querying in Stream Processing using Snapshots](https://repository.tudelft.nl/record/uuid:60d4f13b-19d7-4f3e-9477-75566477d7df)

+Here is a short article explaining the real-world use of this project: [Thesis Article](https://docs.google.com/document/d/1qF-CGRLI3SitlyiJLl5hiT0S_nNF0quoTx9rlpUMpWc)